Nerotek01/Nerotek01/README.md

 I am a Java engineer specializing in high-performance Minecraft server infrastructure.
 My focus lies at the intersection of **Minestom**, **microservices architecture**, and **distributed systems** — designing backends that scale horizontally, communicate asynchronously, and maintain sub-millisecond tick budgets under load.

+This kind of architecture is typically found only in very large server networks such as hypixel.net.

 I treat infrastructure as an engineering discipline, not a configuration exercise.
 Every system I build is architected around **service isolation**, **state consistency across nodes**, and **resilient inter-service communication** via Redis pub/sub and message queues.

 ---